mrstone14/TC4-shield/hardware/TC4ESP/readme.md

 - LCD - any cheap 20x4 I2C LCD.
 Library used for this display: https://github.com/marcoschwartz/LiquidCrystal_I2C

 - thermocouples interface
-    TC4ESP use the same MCP3424 capable ADC, but raise the performance bar at other level, adding for each thermocouple a dedicate amplifier with cold junction compensation, from the AD849x line, manufactured by Analog Devices.
+    TC4ESP use the same MCP3424 capable ADC, but raise the performance bar at other level, adding for each thermocouple a dedicated amplifier with cold junction compensation, from the AD849x line, manufactured by Analog Devices.

     With this setup the resolution and sample rate is in the same ballpark as the phidgets device, at 1/4 cost, or less.